 The government wants about 21 million arrivals this year, roughly 10.5 percent more than the 2025 record.
 Minister Fathy’s first-quarter figures, reported by Daily News Egypt, show the pace needed to reach it.

-The longer-term goal is 30 million tourists a year, backed by new hotels, airport upgrades and Mediterranean mega-projects such as Ras El Hekma.
+The longer-term goal is 30 million tourists a year.
+New hotels, airport upgrades and Mediterranean mega-projects such as Ras El Hekma are meant to support it.

 Officials say the sector has held its momentum despite the war between Israel and Iran unsettling the region.
 Bloomberg reported in mid-June that Cairo still expects a record 2026.